wso2/docs-ei/en/micro-integrator/docs/references/mediators/bean-Mediator.md

 # Bean Mediator

 !!! info

-Note

     Please note that this feature is deprecated.

 The **Bean Mediator** is used to manipulate a JavaBean that is bound to